AI Governance for EU AI Act Compliance

 EU AI Act Compliance

-Evaluates outputs against EU AI Act requirements encoded as policy-as-code — conformity assessment, risk management, human oversight, and transparency.
+Applies the EU AI Act to every output automatically — conformity assessment, risk management, human oversight, and transparency.

 Article 9 risk management and Article 11 technical documentation requirements evaluated automatically